azcpavel/ArduinoJson/_faqs/can-i-parse-a-json-input-that-is-too-big-to-fit-in-memory.md

 ---
 title: Can I parse a JSON input that is too big to fit in memory?
+description: It's not possible to parse a JSON that doesn't fit in memory
 layout: faq
 tags: faq
 faq-group: Deserialization